Risk vs Benefit => Residual

 Benefit-Risk Analysis

 One could imagine that looking at an isolated function and weighing the risk towards the benefit of that function may give us an insight into if the function is acceptable for the device.
-In most cases, a function cannot be handled as an isolated part of the system, nor can the benefits of that function be easily compared to the risks it may impose on a user, patient, or operator.
-E.g. Trying to argue that a power unit may impose risks to a patient but having the benefit that the device needs electricity to work is not a meaningful exercise.
-ISO 14971 (2019) is exceptionally clear in this matter:
+However, in most cases, a function cannot be handled as an isolated part of the system, nor can the benefits of that function be easily compared to the risks it may impose on a user, patient, or operator.

-Good reasoning and sensible pros and cons are asked for
+Good reasoning and sensible pro:s and con:s are asked for

 New Risks?

-Claiming that there are no residual risks involved is in our opinion not possible to handle in a spreadsheet column.
+Claiming that there are no residual risks involved is, in our opinion, not possible to handle in a spreadsheet column.
 The questions cannot simply be answered with a yes or no. Let me be a bit provocative and suggest that this question alone could replace any risk analysis method altogether.
 Something like this:

-Although I’ve seen similar approaches at very large established medical device manufacturers, I do not recommend this approach!
+Although I’ve seen similar approaches at very large, established medical device manufacturers, I do not recommend this approach!

 Here is what ISO 14971 (2019) has to say about it: